scoconno/scoconno.github.io/mind/functionalism/notes.md

 In contrast, winning a medal in a snowboard contest at the Olympics is sufficient for being an Olympic medal winner.
 If you win that competition, you do not need to do anything else to become a medal winner.
 You are guaranteed the medal if you win the competition.
 But, winning the snowboard competition is not necessary for becoming an Olympic medal winner; you could become a medal winner by winning some other competition like downhill skiing or ice-skating.

 Finally, being an unmarried man is necessary *and* sufficient for being a bachelor.
 Being unmarried is itself necessary for being a bachelor, but not sufficient.
 Being a man is also necessary for being a bachelor, but not itself sufficient.
-But being an unmarried man is both necessary and sufficient for being a bachelor; anyone who is a bachelor is an unmarried man and anyone who is a unmarried man is a bachelor.
+But being an unmarried man is both necessary and sufficient for being a bachelor; anyone who is a bachelor is an unmarried man, and anyone who is an unmarried man is a bachelor.

 So, Turing's main claim is that passing the Turing Test is both necessary and sufficient for intelligence.
 If anything passes the test, it is intelligent.
 If anything is unable to pass the test, it is not intelligent.
 We will see in the next note that there are reasons for doubting that passing the Turing Test is both necessary and sufficient; some think it is sufficient, but not necessary.
 Others think it is necessary, but not sufficient.